This post was updated May 2026 with new shoe and sock recommendations.

 Blister Prevention and Treatment

-As you walk, you'll begin to think that everyone around you is getting nasty blisters.
+As you walk, you'll begin to think that most everyone around you is getting nasty blisters.
 Despite what you may think and hear, blisters are not inevitable.
 You may get some, even if you're very careful with your foot care.
 (I admit, I had a few early in the Camino.)

 The real trick is to limit your foot problems to just blisters.
 I saw much worse.